radiantearth/stac-spec/extensions/eo/README.md

 these fields will evolve to higher level extensions.
 In the meantime other implementations are welcome to reuse the names and definitions here.

-A lot of EO data will have common metadata across many Items.
-It is not necessary, but recommended to use the [Commons extension](../commons/README.md) (see chapter "Placing common fields in Collections").

 If the data has been collected by a satellite, it is strongly recommended to use the [`sat` extension](../sat/README.md), which in turn requires the [Instrument Fields](../../item-spec/common-metadata.md#instrument).
 If the data has been collected on an airborne platform it is strongly recommended to use the [Instrument Fields](../../item-spec/common-metadata.md#instrument).

 For defining view geometry of data, it is strongly recommended to use the [`view` extension](../view/README.md).